GianpaoloBranca/SoftwareEng2/scratches/RASD.md

   - [R6.4] The system must provide APIs to be used to the old system that will manage the assistance action.

-- [G7] Allows management system to set up and modify parameters of the system. // controllare
+- [G7] Allows management system to set up and modify parameters of the system.

  - [R7.1] The system will provide an interface to select areas to mark as safe areas for parking.
 The selection of the locations will be possible specifying the boundaries of the areas using a map or a radius around an address.
- - [R7.2] The system will provide an interface to select the price for minute of the rides.
+ - [R7.2] The system will provide an interface to select the price for minute of the rides and during the busy state.
  - [R7.3] The system will provide and interface to customize the percentage of discount and penalty for the cases highlighted in the G.4 scope.

 - [G8] Provides a real time, interactive, pleasant and transparent user experience.

  - [R8.1] At the end of each ride the system must notify the user with all the informations concerning the last usage, among which the total amount charged and details about eventual discounts or penalties.
  - [R8.2] If at the beginning of a ride the client is suitable for the discount of which at [R4.1], the system notifies the correct detection with an on screen notification.
  - [R8.3] At the end of a ride, if the user results parked inside a charging station, the system reminds him to insert the plug in the specific socket to get the discount of which at [R4.4] using an on screen notification. **To check**

+#### Non-functional Requirements

+ - The mobile application must work on all the android with version 4.3 or newer and iOS 7 or newer.
+ - The system must optimize bandwidth usage to guarantee a responsive service and to know the position of a car real time.
+ - For communication, secure protocols must be used.